ygorsimoes/ygorsimoes/README.md

 root@localhost # cat note.txt
 1. It takes me a while to answer depending on the time of day, but you can contact me through my email ygorsimoes@hotmail.com or via twitter.com/ygorsimoesme.
-2. I develop software in Java, Kotlin and Clojure, usually with a focus on Cybersecurity.
+2. I'm passionate about Cybersecurity and everything that runs on the JVM.
 3. I can't survive away from Arch Linux.
 4. Yes, I would like a cup of coffee, thank you.